AO-StreetArt/CrazyIvan/README.md

 ## Overview

-Crazy Ivan is a service designed to store 'scenes', with relationships between them expressed as 4x4 matrices.
+Crazy Ivan is a service designed to store 'scenes', with relationships between them.
 These are relationships between coordinate systems, to which each scene is associated.
 This allows for establishing relationships between devices in real-space.

 Features: